 Why Parts Of Rural America Are Pushing Back On Coronavirus Restrictions

-A county judge in Oregon Tuesday refused to vacate his ruling rejecting that state's stay-at-home order, though Gov. Kate Brown's restrictions will remain in place pending a review by Oregon's supreme court.
+A county judge in Oregon has refused to vacate his ruling rejecting that state's stay-at-home order, though Gov. Kate Brown's restrictions will remain in place pending a review by the Oregon Supreme Court.

 The case is one of several challenges launched recently by conservatives in mostly rural areas from Illinois to Wisconsin to Oregon.
 They've upended or threatened to upend statewide public health restrictions in place to curb coronavirus infections.
 They also appear to be bringing the divide between urban and rural areas into sharper focus.

-For instance, Baker County, where Oregon's most recent challenge stemmed from, has only one confirmed COVID-19 case.
+For instance, Baker County, from where Oregon's most recent challenge stemmed, has one confirmed COVID-19 case.

-"We have no vile threat that it's going to be expanding around here so why in God's name are you still holding us to restrictions?" said Bill Harvey, chair of the Baker County Commission.
+"We have no vile threat that it's going to be expanding around here, so why in God's name are you still holding us to restrictions?" asked Bill Harvey, chair of the Baker County Commission.

 Harvey, a Republican, signed onto his state's most recent lawsuit that was originally brought by Oregon churches, including Elkhorn Baptist in Baker City.
-The judge ruled last week that under state law, Gov. Brown must consult the legislature before extending her emergency restrictions beyond 28 days.
+The judge ruled last week that under state law, the governor must consult the Legislature before extending her emergency restrictions beyond 28 days.

 The statewide order is back in place for now pending an appeal.